 Type B2 has a tendency to develop bone issues and arthritis, although congenital defects of this variety are rare.
 They’re generally taller and stronger as well.
 Devon Carter’s mother was type B2.

-Type B3 is known for social shyness and being soft spoken, although they are known for their rather tactical mindsets.
+Type B3 is known for social shyness and being soft spoken, although they are also known for their rather calculating mindsets.
 Older individuals have an tendency to develop eye infections and as a whole are the only subtype to require meat in their diet.
-Ash Bauer’s father was Type B3, as is Avery Wyatt.
+Ash Bauer’s father was Type B3.

 Type B4 is well known for lactose intolerance and often suffer from difficulty with large amounts of protein.
 Urinary Tract Infections are common.